-- 1. A student who has not presented Home Economics 30, 31 or 32 as part of University Entrance standing will be required to substitute courses Home Economics 100 and 102 for Home Economics 103 and 104 respectively.
+1. A student who has not presented 15 credits in Home Economics including HE 91 as part of High School Graduation standing will be required to substitute courses Home Economics 100 and 102 for Home Economics 103 and 104 respectively.
 Such students will be required to complete 63 units to receive the degree.

-A student who has completed Home Economics 31 or 32 will require at least 611⁄2 units to receive a degree and should consult the School regarding courses to be taken. - 2.
-A student who has completed Mathematics 91 for University Entrance may substitute another subject for Mathematics 100 in the First Year.
+- 2. A student who has completed Mathematics 91 for High School Graduation must substitute another subject for Mathematics 100 in the First Year.
 Those who plan to carry on advanced work in Nutrition or Textiles should include Mathematics 101 and substitute certain other courses in Chemistry for Chemistry 210, such substitutions to be arranged after consultation with the departments concerned. - 3.
 A student entering with 15 units of credit from Senior Matriculation may enrol in Second Year Home Economics, but may be required to carry courses from First Year Home Economics.
 Additional units may be required for graduation.
 No Senior Matriculation subject may count beyond First Year.
 A student who has taken Physics 100 for Senior Matriculation credit will substitute another course or courses in Second Year. - 4.
-By the end of the Second Year the student should have decided upon a field of specialization and may elect to proceed to professional Dietetic Training, Teacher Training, or to take General Home Economics without a view to a professional certificate.
+By the end of the Second Year the student should have decided upon a field of specialization and may elect to proceed to professional Dietetic Training, Teacher Training, or to take Textiles or General Home Economics without a view to a professional certificate.